The Ultimate Guide to Small Wedding Venues: Planning an Intimate Celebration

 Boutique Hotels and Historic Homes

-Historic homes and boutique hotels host about 12–18% of modern celebrations.
+Historic homes and boutique hotels host a meaningful share of modern celebrations.
 These spaces are designed for smaller groups, offering multiple rooms for a "progressive" wedding experience (ceremony in the parlor, cocktails on the porch, dinner in the garden).

 Nontraditional Spaces: Galleries and Villas